 Yes, you can access on any device.
 There is also a Mobile App for iOS and Android: http://labarchives.kayako.com/Knowledgebase/List/Index/226/7-la-mobile-apps-and-3rd-party-applications

 Is the data format proprietary?

 No, you can export data to PDF or HTML.
-More information about offline notebooks: http://labarchives.kayako.com/Knowledgebase/Article/View/53/0/68-create-offline-notebook
+More information about offline notebooks is available at: http://labarchives.kayako.com/Knowledgebase/Article/View/53/0/68-create-offline-notebook

-Is it HIPAA compliant?
-Can I enter PII or PHI data into LabArchives?
+Is LabArchives HIPAA compliant?
+Can I enter PII or PHI data?

-Yes, you can enter PII or PHI into LabArchives.
-LabArchives is validated by ERIS / EDC Support team to ensure it meets HIPAA Compliance.
-LabArchives is also assessed by the Partners Information Security Risk Assessment Team to ensure compliance with all Partners HealthCare policies.
-We also have a Business Associates Agreement in place with the Vendor.
+Yes, you can enter PII or PHI into LabArchives which has been validated by ERIS / EDC Support team to ensure it meets HIPAA requirements.
+LabArchives has also been assessed by the Partners Information Security Risk Assessment Team to ensure compliance with all Partners HealthCare policies.
+Partners also has a Business Associates Agreement in place with the Vendor.